GitHub Commits

 Configuration

-Section titled “Configuration”Configure GitHub commit triggers in your project settings:
+Section titled “Configuration”Configure GitHub commit triggers in your Configuration page using the triggers section:

 Process Recent Commits